 When reading Ruckman's literature we cannot help but wonder if he is his own favorite subject.
 For instance, in what he implies was a sermon, he starts off as follows in the first minute:

 I’m going to talk to you a while this morning about myself, for a while.
 As “foolishly boasting,” you know.
 Most of my sermons are about something else, but I’m talking about myself this morning…I’m never that much interested in anybody else.
 (Ruckman, Peter.
 Personal Testimony of Dr. Peter S. Ruckman. n.d., CD audio recording, 1992, track 3)

 It is not uncommon for Ruckman to call attention to his accomplishments in the midst of what is supposed to be a Bible commentary.
-For example, in his commentary on Ecclesiastes he brags about having traveled the equivalent of 78 times around the earth (2001 reprint, p.
+For example, in his commentary on Ecclesiastes, he brags about having traveled the equivalent of 78 times around the earth (2001 reprint, p.
 172).
-In his commentary The Books of Ezra, Nehemiah, Esther he brags about being able to answer questions with a scriptural reference within 5 seconds and calls himself “the fastest gun in the West.”
+In his commentary The Books of Ezra, Nehemiah, Esther he brags about being able to answer questions with a scriptural reference within 5 seconds, and regarding this calls himself “the fastest gun in the West.”
 (2004 edition, pp. 204-205).
 In the midst of his commentary on The Books of the General Epistles Volume 1 Ruckman just has to tell you that he has written more than 120 books (proofreading each five times), he pastors 600 people, answers about 20 letters a day, has taught 10 hours a week for 37 years, done more than 500 paintings, has over 3,300 hours of preaching on tape, etc. (pp. 69, 421).

 His arrogance in a nutshell

 Perhaps the quote which sums up Ruckman's arrogance the most is the following, which should remove all doubt: